vasilymilovidov/sapf.nvim/README.md

 - `:SapfStop` - Send stop to sapf.
 - `:SapfClear` - Send clear to sapf.
 - `:SapfEvalParagraph` - Evaluate the current paragraph.
-- `:SapfStopAndEval` - Send rtop and evaluate the current paragraph.
+- `:SapfStopAndEval` - Send stop and evaluate the current paragraph.
 - `:SapfRunMultiple` - Evaluate multiple paragraphs.
 - `:SapfFunctionHelp` - Get help for the function under the cursor.